Lolirofle/enum_traits/README.md

 - Discriminant
 - Iterable

+See the tests for examples.
-See the docs, the tests or the source code for more information.
+See the [docs](https://docs.rs/crate/enum_traits/), the tests or the source code for more information.